THE LIVING COMPOSERS PROJECT

 STAGE:

-Pnima...ins Innere (chamber opera in 3 acts, vocalise, after David Grossman), high female voice, low female voice, high male voice, low male voice, bass clarinet, alto saxophone, trombone, viola, cello, musical saw, string orchestra, 1998–99
+Pnima...ins Innere (chamber opera in 3 acts, vocalise, after David Grossman), high female voice, low female voice, high male voice, low male voice, young male actor, old male actor, bass clarinet, alto saxophone, trombone, viola, cello, musical saw, string orchestra, 1998–99

 ORCHESTRAL: